GO-Robot-FLL/Pathfinder-GUI/README.md

 - **"Right / Left"**: This function is currently under developement.
 It should set the starting point for the current path to the right or left Start Zone.

 ## Create a single path
 Just click on the map to add points.
-The shortest path between them is added automatically.
+The shortest path between two points using the euclidean distance is added automatically.

 ## Create multiple paths
-Use the Number Keys 1 - 6 select a new path with a different color.
+Use  number keys 1-6 to select a new path with a different color.
+The new path also starts from the defined starting point.

 # Reporting bugs